ShonenTheoryShonenTheory

 The outside world should not be the only source of pressure.
 Large groups almost always contain smaller disagreements inside them.

-A member might betray the leader because they believe the leader betrayed the mission first.
 Internal conflict keeps the group from feeling like a single hive mind and more like a living ecosystem.
+This also makes betrayal stronger when members turn on each other.

 Decide What Happens if the Group Wins

-The same question works in reverse.
 If the group fails, does the world become safer, or does something worse fill the empty space?
+The group should leave a mark either way.

 You do not need dozens of organizations to make your world feel deep.
 One well-written group can create enough pressure for an entire story arc.